 The PSL schedule for the 2018 edition will be released later this year.
 Multan owners will also announce their team name soon enough although news is out that it may be named Multan Sultans.

+It will now be interesting to see how will the PSL Draft go given the inclusion of this sixth side.
+A new squad will obviously be named, which means other teams might have to release a few players back to their draft pool, that will be announced before the start of the PSL Draft.
 The sixth team will be allowed to pick around 10 players from the various categories; players who are released by the other five teams.
 As a result they will enter the PSL Draft on a level-playing field as the rest of the five teams.

 Sethi said that the initial agreement with the rest of the franchises allowed the League to introduce a sixth team following two editions of the tournament and that the next edition of the PSL will see the inclusion of a sixth team.

 Sethi hoped that the PSL governing body was looking at the possibility of hosting the 2018 final at Karachi while also making efforts aimed at hosting more matches within Pakistan.